qfpl/initial-final/blog/drafts/post.md

 ```

 The use of `makeWrapped` gives us access to an `Iso` named `_Wrapped` that allows us to wrap and unwrap this newtype.
+We'll see that in use shortly.

-We'll create a type for fragment of our expression that deals with literals and addition:
+Next we create a type for fragment of our expression that deals with literals and addition:
 ```haskell
 data BaseF f =
     TmLit !Int